Yeah-Zero/Identifier-Translation/README-en.md

 </h1>

 <p align="center">
-	Make biomes, features and structures in the command feedback and command suggestions display as its corresponding translations instead of identifiers.
+	Show the biomes, features and structures in the command feedback and command suggestions as corresponding translations instead of identifiers.
 </p>

 <p align="center">